19hours/sg-statutes/Acts/Income Tax Act.md

 [Deleted by Act 37 of 2014 wef 01/09/2014]

+“approved person” means —

+(a) any approved person (not being an individual, a body of persons or a Hindu joint family);

-“approved person” means any approved company, any partner of an approved limited partnership or any trustee of an approved trust fund;
+(b) any partner of an approved partnership (including a limited partnership and a limited liability partnership);

+(c) any trustee of an approved trust fund; or

+(d) the taxable entity of an approved investment vehicle that is not a legal entity;

+[Act 45 of 2018 wef 20/02/2018]

 “designated unit trust” means any designated unit trust within the meaning of section 35(14) and whose income does not form part of the statutory income of its trustee by reason of section 35(12);

 [Act 2 of 2016 wef 01/09/2014]

-“feeder fund” means a company, trust fund or limited partnership that invests its funds substantially and directly through only one master fund;
+“feeder fund” means an investment vehicle (whether or not a legal entity) that invests its funds, or whose funds are invested, substantially and directly through a single master fund;

+[Act 45 of 2018 wef 20/02/2018]

 “master-feeder fund structure” means an arrangement comprising one or more feeder funds and the master fund through which the funds of the feeder fund or funds are substantially and directly invested;